 When Alicia Sowisdral graduated from the Women's & Gender Studies MA Program in Spring 2008, she never imagined that her next steps in life would take her to Chicago and into a career as a stand up comedian.
 Alicia now hosts the monthly Pop Goes Alicia Live, which pulls together comedians, writers and thinkers to consider intersections of pop culture and gender.
 A show she is bringing to Durham, NC on December 4th is subtitled "Feminism you can laugh at."
 In a recent interview, she explained, "The show came out of this idea to create a space where the dialogues I was having privately could have a common space.
 I got into stand-up and storytelling in Chicago and I'm also a teacher, so I thought, 'how can I use these talents I have in a way that is entertaining and that also allows a space for critical dialogue?'"

 Her MA in WGS was instrumental is shaping her approach to comedy.
 Sowisdral says, "My MA in WGS really helped me explore the relationship between theory and practice.
 [The program] gave me the space to create a community of colleagues and friends that are curious and interested in exploring feminism, gender and how we interact with each in our daily lives.
 In my performance work, and specifically Pop Goes Alicia LIVE, my goal is to create that same community for the audience."
 Recent editions of her Chicago show she hosts have addressed street harassment, victim blaming, slut shaming, feminism and men and how the bigger cultural landscape of gender shapes our views and experiences.

-Alicia will be performing live in Durham on December 4th!
+Alicia performed live in Durham on December 4th!

 Love Your Body Week 2013 Recap & Photo Gallery